picussecurity/picus-challenge-questions/design/TrackSkills.md

 ## Goals

+The output should be for a web application.
 It should be easy to understand how the app works, see which skills are currently tracked, find a new skill to track and untrack a skill.
 Viewing the tree and changing the aspect should be intuitive.

 ## Notes